 Interestingly, it was Ivan Gomes, who was taught by students of Yano, that reintroduced leglocks to the Japanese.
 After Gomes had already become a prominent fighter in Brazil, he was hired by a Japanese promotion to compete in Pro-Wrestling matches in Japan and across the world.
 It was there while training and performing with the Japanese wrestlers that he taught them the techniques of Yano.
 The leglocks, which has been a part of early Kodokan Judo, had been prohibited by the Kodokan and the knowledge lost to much of the Japanese community.
 Yano’s venture into Brazil, not only helped develop Brazilian Jiu-Jitsu, it also served to preserve a fundamental element of submission grappling

-It is believed that he spent the later years of his life in Belo Horizonte and died sometime during the 1980’s.
+He spent the later years of his life in Belo Horizonte and passed away in 1988.
 However, his lineage lives on, through the Sá family.
 Yano taught Francisco Sá for six years, who in turn established his own academy and taught his sons.
 The Sá’s continue to have their own global affiliation under the name, SAS Team, and maintain one of the only surviving, non-Maeda lineages of Brazilian Jiu-Jitsu.

 Takeo Yano T-Shirts are available in the Shop.

 Takeo Yano T-Shirts available in the SimonBJJ shop.